ogordillo/ROS2_Conversion_Freenove_Big_Hexapod_Robot_Raspberry_Pi/index.md

 I have 10 years industry experience doing Robotics Operations and Software Development.

 I've always been curious to learn about ROS and I've now officially started my journey.
 My personal goal is to contribute to the fast growing world of humanoid robotics and their intergration into our everyday lives.
-I know this robot is not exactly humanioid or humanoid-ish, but this Hexapod is a start and I hope the lessons here translate to the more advanced robotics projects I hope to undertake.
+I know this robot is not exactly humanioid or even humanoid-ish, but this Hexapod is a start into ROS and distributed Robotics.
+The lessons here will translate to the more advanced robotics topics I hope to undertake.

 ---